angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 Maybe you have a couple lands on board.
 If your opponent is threatening lethal damage, you need to go all in.
 Cast all your mana spells, then finally Ponder holding priority and crack the LEDs for {U}{U}{U}{R}{R}{R}.
-If you find a Burning Wish, you'll be able to cast Tendrils with storm count 9, which might be enough.
-If you find more cantrips you can cast them to dig deeper and Storm harder.
+If you find a Burning Wish, you'll be able to cast Tendrils with _Storm_ count 9, which might be enough.
+If you find more cantrips you can cast them to dig deeper and _Storm_ harder.
 The point is that you simply aren't winning unless you go all in, but DDFT affords you the possibility to win with a hand like that.
 Though this is a simplistic example, knowing when to take the risk is a skill you must learn.
 To